almutawakilij-tech/AltamayozSchool_DB/README.md

 ## Features:
 - Inserted 30 students, 10 teachers, and 6 subjects.
 - Queries for displaying tables, sorting, alias usage, updates, and renaming tables.

-## Usage:
-1. Open the `AltamayozSchool.sql` file in your SQL environment (e.g., MySQL Workbench).
-2. Run the script to create and populate the database.
-3. Explore and modify queries as needed.

 ---
 Created as part of a database training exercise.